Behaviour Management Guidelines for TEFL Teachers

 - Remember and follow the 3,2,1,0, STOP command when you hear me using it.

-- Always try and be organized and ready to start work at the beginning of the lesson.
+- Always try and be organised and ready to start work at the beginning of the lesson.

 - Work hard and always do the best that you can do, while having fun in your learning.